 Ideal Mattress Firmness for Back Pain

 Studies suggest that the best mattress for back pain is a medium-firm mattress (2).
-While individuals may prefer different firmness levels, medium-firm mattresses offer just enough give to allow pressure points to sink into the mattress while maintaining a firm core to support your back and keep it in alignment.
+While individuals may prefer different firmness levels, medium-firm mattresses offer just enough give for pressure point relief.
+They let you sink into the mattress while maintaining a firm core to support your back and keep it in alignment.

-[Your mattress] should be firm enough to support your shoulders and hips and buttocks without sagging and should keep your spine straight.
+Your mattress should be firm enough to support your shoulders, hips and buttocks without sagging and should keep your spine straight.
 Surfaces that are too soft or too hard can aggravate a sore back.